defeat the enemy, strongholds and spiritual warfare

 After a few years, I paid off the debt, rebuilt my retirement savings, and was on my way to a downpayment on a home.

-I’m a graduate of the money school of hard knocks which gives me compassion and understanding.
+I’m a graduate of the money school of hard knocks, which gives me compassion and understanding.
 No matter where you are financially, I’ve either been there myself or know someone who has.
-It takes almost as equal attention to money mindset as it does to money tactics.
-I have a textbook education in the tactics, plus real-world experience in the mindset.

 What Does Hilary Hendershott Do Now?

+Stef: That’s interesting.
+Our trials and what we walk through are clues to our calling.
 What does it look like when you meet with clients and what services do you provide?

 Hilary: The first thing we offer is traditional, comprehensive, fiduciary wealth management, where we manage people’s money on their behalf.
 We include what insurance to buy, what kinds of accounts to have, and how much to save.

 We help with budgeting, discuss income tax, and do tax estimates, but we don’t prepare returns.

-Once you’ve extracted money from your business accounts, paid taxes on it, and then deposited it in your personal accounts, that’s when it’s time to grow your nest egg or personal net worth.
+Once you’ve extracted money from your business accounts, paid taxes, and deposited it, it’s time to grow your nest egg or personal net worth.

 Understanding the Financial Basics